 Jane Engelberg Memorial Fellowship (JEMF) Advisory Group

-The JEMF Advisory Group has an opening for one (1) new advisory group member to serve a 5-year term to begin in January 2023.
+The JEMF advisory Group has openings for up to three (3) new advisory group members to serve a 5-year term to begin in January 2024.
 The JEMF Advisory Group is responsible for a variety of funding and outreach activities to promote scholarly investigation of any aspect of our profession with the goal of improving the practice of genetic counseling.
 Activities include reviewing full member grant proposals and student awards annually.
 The JEMF Advisory Group awards a $90,000 award to a full member genetic counselor(s), a student manuscript award ($250), and several $500 awards for genetic counseling student research projects.

 The JEMF Advisory Group strives to expand our membership to reflect diversity within our genetic counseling community.
 To serve on the JEMF Advisory Group, appointees must be full members of NSGC, board-certified, and have research experience and/or experience with grant submission and review.
 Appointees must be available to attend an annual summer meeting, which may be held in-person or virtually.
 An Advisory Group member is not eligible to apply for or serve in any role for any JEMF full member award or grant submitted during their tenure or in the year following the ending of their term.
 Services of JEMF Advisory Group members are provided on a voluntary basis with no financial remuneration.
 JEMF Advisory Group members will be reimbursed for expenses to attend the JEMF Advisory Group meetings.